micz/ThunderAI/README.md

 <br>

 ### Graphics
-- Addon icon thanks for the help to ChatGPT-4 ;-)
+- ChatGPT-4 for the help with the addon icon ;-)
 - <a href="https://loading.io">loading.io</a> for the dynamic menu loading SVG
 - [Fluent Design System](https://www.iconfinder.com/fluent-designsystem) for the Custom Prompts table sorting icons
 - [JessiGue](https://www.flaticon.com/authors/jessigue) for the show/hide icon for api key fields